Jun. K: Personal life

 Jun.
 K speaks Korean, English, and Japanese.
-His hobbies include composing, fashion, collecting accessories and shoes.
-His specialties are singing and writing themes.
+His hobbies include composing, fashion, and collecting accessories and shoes.
+His specialities are singing and writing themes.

-He revealed that he had received over 70 awards from elementary to high school related to writing such as essays and book reports.

-"When I was young, I read a lot of books.
-My mother liked writing.
-She helped me all the way from writing book reports."

-He is a Buddhist.
-On February 24, 2011, he was admitted into the bachelor program for Performing Arts at the Dong-Ah Institute of Media and Arts, starting his new semester as a fourth year student.
+On February 24, 2011, he was admitted into the bachelor program for Performing Arts at the Dong-Ah Institute of Media and Arts, starting his new semester as a fourth-year student.
+Before singing, he had entered and won various poem and songwriting contests.
+He attended Kyung Hee University's Media Information Graduate School for his master's degree.

-On October 17, 2012, he announced that he would be legally changing his name from Kim Junsu to Kim Minjun due to family reasons.
+On October 17, 2012, he announced that he would be legally changing his name from Kim Jun-su to Kim Min-jun due to family reasons.
 In a 2014 interview with Starcast, he discussed the change: "There are still hateful comments about me changing my name.
-It is a name which my father gave it to me in advance before he passed away after thinking when to give it to me.
+It is a name which my father gave to me in advance before he passed away after thinking about when to give it to me.
 I talked about it for 8 months with my mother.
-I thought about it for a long time since changing name didn't feel good to me."
+I thought about it for a long time since changing my name didn't feel good to me."
+He had previously used Jun.
+K only in his composing credits and began using it publicly as his stage name after the legal name change.

 On February 10, 2018, Jun.
 K was discovered to have been driving under the influence of alcohol at a sobriety checkpoint that was set up at the intersection near Sinsa Station.
-He was reported to have been indicted without physical detention as he had a blood alcohol content level of 0.074 percent.
+He was reported to have been indicted without physical detention as he had a blood alcohol content level of 0.074 per cent.
 Jun.
-K personally apologized for his recent drunk driving incident, resulting in him not joining his fellow 2PM members on stage for the 2018 PyeongChang Winter Olympics Headliner Show.
+K personally apologized for his recent drunk driving incident, resulting in him not joining his fellow 2PM members on stage for the 2018 Pyeongchang Winter Olympics Headliner Show.

+Military service

 Jun.
-K joined Nodo training center, 2nd infantry division of 1st ROK Army, in Gangwon-do Yanggu to fulfill his mandatory military service on May 8, 2018.
-He received a silver medal with an honorable mention from the commander of the division for his outstanding performance as a trainee at the training camp graduation ceremony.
+K joined the Nodo Training Centre, 2nd Infantry Division of 1st ROK Army, in Gangwon-do Yanggu to fulfil his mandatory military service on May 8, 2018.
+He received a silver medal with an honourable mention from the commander of the division for his outstanding performance as a trainee at the training camp graduation ceremony.
 After completing the training session successfully, Jun.
 K was assigned to a military band as a saxophone player and a singer.

 On May 31, 2019, Jun.
-K received the status of "Special Class Warrior" which is considered a measure of success as a soldier as it is only awarded to those who excel in shooting, physical endurance, first aid, vigilance, CBR training, mental endurance, and combat skills.
+K received the status of "Special Class Warrior", which is only awarded to soldiers who excel in shooting, physical endurance, first aid, vigilance, CBR training, mental endurance, and combat skills.
 Jun.
 K completed his military service and was discharged on January 2, 2020.